Shogz-Labs/EECS4443_W24_Assets/README.md

 # LE/EECS4443: Mobile User Interfaces (Winter 2024)

+> [!WARNING]
+> As of **May 19, 2024**, this repository is no longer being maintained.
+> It is strongly advised that you only use this content as a reference moving forward.
+>
+> It has been a great pleasure being your TA for the term.
+I wish you all the best in your future endeavours 😄👋.

 Welcome to LE/EECS 4443 (Section M)!
 The goal of this repository is to help students familiarize themselves with Android Studio by providing additional learning materials, resources, and demo programs.
 Please feel free to add any other helpful resources by making a pull request!
 ## Helpful Resources